Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 How many days do rentals stay listed in Zanzibar as of 2026?

-As of early 2026, the average rental property in Zanzibar stays listed for about 20 to 45 days before finding a tenant.
+As of 2026, good long-term rentals in Zanzibar usually stay listed for about 30 to 45 days on average before finding a tenant.

 Which months have peak tenant demand in Zanzibar?